Margaret Alexander, Countess Alexander of Tunis

+Biography

-Born in Marylebone, she was the youngest of four children born to Lord Bingham (later the Earl of Lucan), and Violet Sylvia Blanche Spender-Clay, sister of Herbert Spender-Clay.
+Born in Marylebone, she was the youngest of four children born to George Bingham, Lord Bingham (later the Earl of Lucan), and Violet Sylvia Blanche Spender-Clay, sister of Herbert Spender-Clay.
 She was educated at Notting Hill High School.
 On 14 October 1931, she married Harold Alexander.
 He was a future field marshal and was created Viscount Alexander of Tunis in 1946 and Earl Alexander of Tunis in 1952.